Our Story

 Original church building

-Sadly, the original church burned to the ground in September 1940.
-The fire, caused by an overheated stove, occurred on Sunday night before church services began.
-Only a few seats, the piano and the pulpit were saved.
-Church services were held at Via School, just south of the church grounds, until a new church building could be built.
+Sadly, the original church building burned to the ground in September 1940.
+The fire, caused by an overheated stove, occurred very early on Sunday morning before church services began.
+Only a few seats, the piano, and the pulpit were saved.
+Church services were held at Via School, just south of the church grounds, until a new building could be built.

 The new building, a concrete block structure was dedicated on July 5, 1942.
 This building still exists today as the Countryside Nursery School.
 Several years later, in 1959, another dedication service was held for a new church steeple and bell tower.
 Church members built the tower by working evenings and weekends.